Prefecture

-A prefecture (from the Latin praefectura) is an administrative jurisdiction traditionally governed by an appointed prefect.
-This can be a regional or local government subdivision in various countries, or a subdivision in certain international church structures, as well as in antiquity a Roman district.
+A prefecture (from the Latin word praefectura) is an administrative jurisdiction traditionally governed by an appointed prefect.
+This can be a regional or local government subdivision in various countries, or a subdivision in certain international church structures.
+During the antiquity, it was the name of a type of Roman district.
+In the 21st century, the term prefecture is used for the modern first-level subdivisions of the Central African Republic, Japan, and Morocco.

 Literal prefectures

 Antiquity

-Prefecture originally refers to a self-governing body or area since the tetrarchy, when Emperor Diocletian divided the Roman Empire into four districts (each divided into dioceses), grouped under a Vicarius (a number of Roman provinces, listed under that article), although he maintained two pretorian prefectures as an administrative level above the also surviving dioceses (a few of which were split).
+Prefecture originally referred to several distinct administrative structures in ancient Rome.

+In the Roman Republic and early Empire, a praefectura was a town or community lacking full civic autonomy and administered by a Roman-appointed Praefectus.
+These praefecturae were common in Italy before the extension of Roman citizenship and typically occupied a lower legal status than a municipium or colonia.

+Later, during the Tetrarchy, Emperor Diocletian reorganized the Roman Empire into four major administrative divisions known as praetorian prefectures.
+Each was composed of several dioceses and governed by a senior official called a Praetorian prefect.
+This structure persisted into the Byzantine Empire and influenced later forms of territorial governance.

 Ecclesiastic

-As canon law is strongly inspired by Roman law, it is not surprising that the Catholic Church has several offices under a prefect.
+As Catholic canon law is strongly inspired by Roman law, it is not surprising that the Catholic Church has several offices under a prefect.
 That term occurs also in otherwise styled offices, such as the head of a congregation or department of the Roman Curia.
 Various ecclesiastical areas, too small for a diocese, are termed prefects.